scipy-conference/scipy_proceedings/papers/jake_vanderplas/jake_vanderplas.rst

     \mathcal{L}(D|F) = \prod_{i=1}^N P(D_i|F)

 Here :math:`D = \{D_i\}` represents the entire set of measurements.
-For reasons of both analytic simplicity and numerical accuracy, it is often more convenient to instead consider the log-likelihood.
-Combining the previous two equations gives
+For reasons of both analytic simplicity and numerical accuracy, it is often more convenient to instead consider the log-likelihood; combining the previous two equations gives

 .. math::